oVirt/ovirt-site/source/feature/feature-template.html.md

 #### Installation/Upgrade

-Describe how the feature will effect new installation or existing one.
+Describe how this feature will affect new installations or existing ones.

 #### User work-flows